buradd/TimeoutSensor/README.md

     	dependencies {
-	        compile 'com.github.buradd:TimeoutSensor:1.6'
+	        compile 'com.github.buradd:TimeoutSensor:1.7'
 	}

-To use, you must be using AppCompat - and replace each Activity extention with TimeoutCompatActivity:
+To use, you must extend all of your activities with TimeoutActivity (or TimeoutCompatActivity if you use AppCompat):

+    public class MainActivity extends TimeoutActivity {

+    }

+    //OR IF YOU USE APPCOMPAT,

     public class MainActivity extends TimeoutCompatActivity {